 Probably the most challenging aspect of touring Cuba as a U.S. citizen is that it’s cash only.
 You can’t withdraw money at ATMs and U.S.-based credit cards are not accepted anywhere.
-Plus, there is a penalty for exchanging U.S. currency (we requested Euros from our bank at home to avoid the extra fee.)
+There is a penalty for exchanging U.S. currency (we requested Euros from our bank at home to avoid the extra fee.)

 Experts recommend bringing $100 USD/per person/per day, but that number will vary according to what you want to do on the island.
 I brought a little less than that, and had already paid for accommodations.
 I had more than enough for food, excursions, and taxis (airport to Vendado was about $30 USD, while most local trips averaged $5 USD.)

 WiFi in Cuba